 Kiplinger’s magazine, August 2016.
 Online Broker Survey.
 Fidelity was ranked No. 1 overall out of seven online brokers.
 Results based on ratings in the following categories: Commissions and Fees, Breadth of Investment Choices, Tools, Research, Ease of Use, Mobile, and Advisory.

-Investor's Business Daily (IBD), January 2015, 2016 and 2017.
-Best Online Brokers Special Reports.
-January 2015: Fidelity ranked in the top five in 9 out of 11 categories—more than any other competitor.
+Investor's Business Daily® (IBD), January 2015, 2016 and 2017: Best Online Brokers Special Report.
+January 2015: Fidelity ranked in the top five in 9 out of 11 categories.
 Fidelity was named first in Research Tools, Investment Research, Portfolio Analysis and Reports, and Educational Resources.
 January 2016: Fidelity ranked in the top five in 10 out of 12 categories.
 Fidelity was named first in Trade Reliability, Research Tools, Investment Research, Portfolio Analysis and Reports, and Educational Resources.
-January 2017: Fidelity ranked in the top two in all 13 categories ranked.
-Fidelity was named first in Research Tools, Portfolio Analysis and Reports, Investment Research, Educational Resources, and Investment and Retirement Planning Tools.
-Results for all three reports were based on having the highest Customer Experience Index within the categories composing the surveys, as scored by more than 4,752 investors by Investor’s Business Daily and its polling partner, TechnoMetrica Market Intelligence. © Investor's Business Daily, Inc. All rights reserved.
+January 2017: Fidelity ranked in the top two in all 13 categories.
+Fidelity was named first in Research Tools, Portfolio Analysis and Reports, Investment Research, Educational Resources, and Planning Tools.
+Results in 2017 were based on having the highest Customer Experience Index within the categories composing the survey, as scored by more than 4,752 respondents in the survey conducted by Investor’s Business Daily’s polling partner, TechnoMetrica Market Intelligence. © Investor's Business Daily, Inc. All rights reserved.

 2017 Online Broker Review, February 21, 2017: Fidelity was named Best in Class for Research, Ease of Use and Order Execution out of 16 online brokers evaluated.
 Read the full& article